Related

 Seed Words

-The industry has standardised around seed words Bitcoin Improvement Proposal BIP-39 provides a list of 2049 possible ‘seed’ words, from which the private key of a wallet can be derived.
+Bitcoin Improvement Proposal BIP-39 provides a list of 2049 possible ‘seed’ words, from which the private key of a wallet can be derived.
 These words are easier to back up or remember than a long string of digits.

-as the way to back up Bitcoin and crypto wallets.
+They correspond to the private key but technically aren’t quite the same thing.as the way to back up Bitcoin and crypto wallets.
 These are usually 12 or 24 words that you write down and hide safely, to be able to load them into a new wallet if you ever lose access to the original.
 When you set up basically any new wallet, it’ll prompt you to write down these words as a backup.

-Ledger believes Recover fixes this.
-Instead of a user taking the responsibility upon themselves to safely and securely store a seed phrase, all they have to do is be able to identify themselves to the Recover custodians, who handle the hard part of storing a seed for them.
-As Ledger puts it, you become the key to your wallet.
+Instead of a user having to take sole responsibility for safely and securely storing a seed phrase, all they have to do is be able to identify themselves to the Recover custodians, who handle the hard part of storing a seed for them.
+As Ledger puts it, you become the key to your wallet

 The seed is split into three pieces, or shares, where each of these on its own not enough to know what the original is.
 At-least two shares are required to recover it, and Recover splits all the shares up geographically and jurisdictionally between three custodians: themselves in France, CoinCover in the UK and EscrowTech in the USA.
 Per Ledger documentation and Privacy Policy

 So, none of the custodians on their own are able to access the private key, meaning they are unable to see or steal any of a user’s funds without colluding That is, for your funds to be seized or stolen through Ledger Recover, two or more of the custodians need to come together and combine their separate shares of the backup.
-Or, two or more of them need to succumb to a hacking attack. with another.
+Or, two or more of them need to succumb to a hacking/5$ wrench/three-letter-agency attack. with another.

 The tech underpinning this is a 2-of-3 Shamir’s Secret Share of the private key, which isn’t something Ledger have just invented, and has already been used extensively by cryptographers since its invention in 1979.
 Each of the shares are also encrypted as a protection against loss or theft, but with encryption keys known to the custodians not the Recover user.